ethereum-optimism/optimism/.gitbook/contents/hc/1_write-handler.md

     return gen_response(req, err_code, resp)
 ```

-First things first, we initialize an ``err_code`` and a resp object with values in case of an exception:
+First, we initialize an `err_code` and a `resp` object with values in case of an exception:

 ``` python
 err_code = 1
 resp = Web3.to_bytes(text="unknown error")
 ```

-In the try-block we parse the request with the help of this function:
+In the `try-block` we can parse the request with the help of this function:

 ```python
 def parse_req(sk, src_addr, src_nonce, oo_nonce, payload):